 The City's requested change will not have an immediate impact on the ballot styles, voting equipment or computer capability.
-However, as more of the remaining 18 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
+However, as more of the remaining 31 jurisdictions move to even-numbered elections years, there will be a cumulative and significant effect on Registration & Elections Division operations.
 When all jurisdictions move to even-numbered year elections sometime between 2017 and 2022, the total number of candidates for all jurisdictions could double in each election compared to the number of candidates in November 2016.
 This change will increase the variation in the Sample Ballot & Official Voter Information Pamphlets and the Official Ballot types.
 Overall costs for each election will increase, but the increase in costs will be distributed among more jurisdictions.
 Most importantly, staffing needs will more than double as tasks such as candidate filing increase and production of more voluminous election materials within statutory deadlines becomes more challenging during even-numbered years.
 Statewide General Elections will become more complex, requiring a shift from seasonal extra help staff to more experienced and knowledgeable permanent staff.
-The Division's operating budget needs will increase starting in FY 2017-18.
+The Division's operating budget needs will increase starting in FY 2018-19.

 The voting and ballot counting equipment used by the Registration & Elections Division remain robust enough to permit the City, as well as the remaining jurisdictions within the County, to move its elections to even-numbered years from odd-numbered years.
 However, this equipment is nearing the end of its useful life.
-We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a wholly Vote by Mail environment under SB 450, if adopted by the County.
+We will begin to evaluate new voting systems in 2017 that will improve accessible voting and accommodate elections conducted in a wholly vote by mail environment under SB 450 if adopted by the County.

-In terms of turnout, voter participation of registered voters in General Municipal Elections generally falls between 25% to 29%.
-Voter turnout in the two previous Presidential Statewide General Elections was 79% in 2012 and 81% in 2016.
-Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010 and 46% (a historical low) in 2014.
-Accordingly, for the past seven elections scheduled in November (2010 through 2016), average voter turnout for Statewide General Elections has been at least double than voter turnout for General Municipal Elections, so a move to Statewide General Elections is likely to significantly increase voter turnout in future City elections.
+In terms of turnout, voter participation of registered voters in General District Elections generally falls between 25% to 29%.
+Voter turnout in the two previous Presidential Statewide General Elections (2008 and 2012) was over 79%.
+Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010, and 46% (a historical low) in 2014.
+Accordingly, for the past eight elections scheduled in November (2008 through 2015), voter turnout for Statewide General Elections has been at least double than voter turnout for General District Elections, so a move to Statewide General Elections is likely to substantially increase voter participation in future general municipal elections.